 - Transport by road: Relocating goods by road by means of a vehicle within the Netherlands.

-- Volume weight: Calculated weight as a result of the product of length x width x height (in metres) x volume factor (kilogram/m3).
-A volume factor of 250 kg/m3 applies to Freight products and 300 kg/m3 to Parcel products, with the exception of Global Parcel, whereby 200 kg/m3 applies.
+- Volume weight: Calculated weight as the product of multiplying the length x width x height (in metres) x the volume factor (kilograms/m3).
+For Freight products the volume factor is 250 kg/m3 and for Parcel products it is 300 kg/m3, with the exception of the GlobalBusinessParcel for which 200 kg/m3 applies.

 Article 3 Delivery

-A Consignment shall be delivered within a reasonable period of time and only on Working days.
-An Express Parcel shall, upon request, also be delivered on Saturday.
+A Consignment shall be delivered within a reasonable period of time and only on working days.
+An ExpressParcel may also be delivered on a Saturday on request.

 Article 4 Returned consignments, refused consignments and undeliverable consignments

 The Consignment which is not accepted or is returned by the Consignee and/or the Consignment which is undeliverable due to the fact that it has been incorrectly addressed shall be delivered by GLS to the Shipper.

 The costs for the delivery of the Consignment referred to in paragraph 1 to the Shipper are equal to the costs for the delivery of the Consignment to the Consignee.
 GLS may charge the Shipper for these extra costs.

 If the Consignment cannot be delivered, because no one is found at the Delivery address, the Consignment shall be returned to the depot.
 Consignee shall be informed of the delivery by way of a notice which shall be left behind at the Delivery address.
 This notice shall also state the opportunities for a second delivery and/or the collection of the Consignment.
 If the Consignee does not reply within 5 Working days of the first delivery, the Consignment shall be delivered to the Shipper, whereby paragraph 2 shall apply mutatis mutandis.
 GLS may charge the Shipper the costs for a second delivery.